GoogleCloudPlatform/confidential-space/server/README.md

 ```

 ### Testing
-Both validation methods can be tested with the `test_with_token` binary.
+Both validation methods can be tested against a real token with the `test_with_token` binary.
 The program accepts one token as an argument, runs both validation methods against it and outputs the results to stdout.

 ```bash
 $ cd gcpcredential/test_with_token